Tourmaline (part one)

 “That’s a warm-looking sweater,” he said.

-She shoved at the power closet door, and Anton scuttled backwards.
+She shoved at the power closet’s door, and Anton scuttled backwards.
 The buzz of electricity made him nervous as well.
 His bare wrist touched something that seemed to coil away, and he started.
-The closet affected Palma in no way at all—she had left him, not caring for his remark, not answering.
+The closet affected Palma not at all—she had left him, not caring for his remark, not answering.
 There was only Anton, bathed there in a red glow from the rows of monitoring lights.

 “No,” she said.
 “This won’t be good enough…not by any means.
 Will you think?”

 “Tell me how I’ve gone wrong.”

 He was confident, at first, that he could mollify her.
 He knew of no reason, other than the cold, other than that she’d had to walk here, why her mood must be so tetchy.

 “Green,” he said, taking the book from her and reading off his notations.
 “Yellow.”